 - By 2017 – the initial portion of Phase 2 from Harmony Road to Taunton Road/Highway 418 will be open to traffic; and,

-- By 2020 – the remainder of Highway 407 East (from East Durham Link to Highway 35/115) and the East Durham Link (from Taunton Road to Highway 401) are scheduled to open to traffic, completing the project.
+- By 2020 – the remainder of Highway 407 (from Highway 418 to Highway 35/115) and Highway 418 (a 10 kilometre north-south highway from Taunton Road to Highway 401) are scheduled to open to traffic, completing the project.

-Once complete, Highway 407 East will help relieve congestion and support the efficient movement of people and goods through the eastern Greater Toronto Area and beyond.
+Once complete, the Highway 407 East project will help relieve congestion and support the efficient movement of people and goods through the eastern Greater Toronto Area and beyond.
 It will create opportunities for business, accommodate population and employment growth and provide emergency detour routes for Durham Region.

-Although connected to the existing 407 ETR, Highway 407 East is a separate entity owned and operated by the Province of Ontario.
+Although connected to the existing 407 ETR, Highway 407 is a separate entity owned and operated by the Province of Ontario.

 The contract with 407EDG is for a fixed price of $1 billion in 2012 dollars, to be delivered by late 2015.

-These activities include acquiring the necessary property along the corridor, field work such as archaeological investigations, obtaining species-at-risk permits, and relocating utility infrastructure such as hydro towers.
+These activities include acquiring the necessary property along the highway corridor, field work such as archaeological investigations, obtaining species-at-risk permits, and relocating utility infrastructure such as hydro towers.
 Consultation with stakeholders is ongoing and the ministry continues to work with Durham Region and local municipalities to assess the impacts of the highway on local roads.

-Construction on Phase 2 will begin in 2015, and it will open in two phases:
+Design and construction on Phase 2 will begin in 2015, and it will open in two phases:

-- Harmony Road to Taunton Road/East Durham Link by late 2017
+- Harmony Road to Taunton Road/Highway 418 by late 2017

-- Taunton Road/EDL to Highway 35/115, and the East Durham Link will be open by 2020
+- Taunton Road/Highway 418 to Highway 35/115, and Highway 418 will be open by 2020